 Ali Ünal was a columnist for Zaman Newspaper which was then shut down.
 The court sentenced Ünal to 19 years and 6 months imprisonment for “establishing and managing an armed terrorist organization.”
 The verdict was approved by the Court of Appeal and is now at the Court of Cassation.
 He has been imprisoned since Aug.
 15, 2016.

 Alican Uludağ has been working for the Cumhuriyet newspaper since 2008.
 He was sentenced to 10 months of prison due to one of his reports in the Cumhuriyet newspaper.
 Also, he has been prosecuted for his reporting on how Pastor Brunson’s [Andrew Craig Brunson, a US pastor who had been arrested in Turkey and charged for “committing offenses on behalf of FETÖ and PKK, and espionage.”
 Brunson was sentenced to 3 years 1 month and 15 days of prison.
 His arrest increased tensions between the US and Turkey.
 After his release, he returned to the US] release was based on diplomatic and political reasons, not legal ones.
 Uludağ is facing up to two years in prison.

 Arzu Demir has been a journalist since 1997.
 She was kept under custody for 4 days in the scope of the “KCK Press” operation.
 She was accused of “being a member of a terrorist organization” and her prosecution continues without arrest.
-Because of her book The Rojava Revolution, Arzu Demir was charged for “making a terrorist organization’s propaganda” and sentenced to 6 years in prison.
+Demir is facing from 7 years 6 months to 15 years of imprisonment.

 Aslı Erdoğan is an author.
 She was also a member of the advisory committee of Özgür Gündem Newspaper, which was shuttered.
 She was prosecuted with all the other authorized persons of the newspaper.
 She was detained for 4 months and 10 days on the charges of “being a member of a terrorist organization” and “making propaganda for a terrorist organization.”
 After her travel ban was removed, she moved to Germany.